Info

 })

-The trade will execute regardless if the Buffer has enough liquidity or not.
+The trade will execute regardless of whether the Buffer has enough liquidity or not.
 Remember: If the buffer does not have enough liquidity it will simply additionally wrap or unwrap (and incur additional gas cost).

 Swapping DAI to USDC via 3 hops.